homieiot/homie-esp8266/docs/others/limitations-and-known-issues.md

 # SSL support

 In Homie for ESP8266 v1.x, SSL was possible but it was not reliable.
-Due to the asynchronous nature of the v2.x, SSL is not available anymore.
+Due to the asynchronous nature of the v2.x, SSL is not completely available anymore.
+Only MQTT connections can be encrypted with SSL.

 # ADC readings